zedif/julia-introduction/episodes/04-generic-functions.md

  2.0
 ```

-An alternate method to evaluate function chains is the operator `|>`:
+An alternate syntax for function composition when working with a concrete value is the operator `|>`:

 ```julia
 > [2, 2] |> sum |> sqrt